 Frequently Asked Questions:

-The name comes from “pickle boat,” which is a rowing term for a crew made up of leftovers, kind of like how pickleball blends different sports.
+Pickleball is a paddle sport that blends tennis, badminton, and ping pong.
+Pickleball got its name from the term “pickle boat”, referring to a mix of leftover players, just like how the game combines different sports.
 There’s also a fun story about a dog named Pickles, but the boat theory came first.

 0 Comments